nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Allow users to add a short note to an association between a vendor and an event.
 This note can serve as a custom message or reminder specific to the event-vendor relationship, such as special instructions, deadlines, or contract details.

 ### Fine-grained find command
-Enhance the find command to support more specific search criteria.
+Enhance the find command to support searching within specific fields.
 Users can specify particular fields to search within, such as name, tag, or description.
 This feature will make finding items more precise and adaptable to different user needs.

-### Mass unassign
+### Bulk unassign
 Enable users to unassign multiple vendors from an event or multiple events from a vendor in one command.
 This feature is especially helpful for clearing out old associations after an event concludes or for quickly reassigning vendors to different events.

+### Enhanced Support for Foreign Phone Numbers
+Improve the system’s ability to handle phone numbers in various international formats and with non-standard characters.
+This includes recognizing and storing diverse formats such as country codes, extensions, and special characters to accommodate a wider range of contact details.
+The current approach relies on users manually appending area codes and tagging them, which can be confusing and cumbersome.